-This will make your puppy selection process much easier and less painful, as you will, first of all, know how to find a reputable breeder, and then know which questions to ask to make sure the puppy you are taking home is healthy and with good temperament.
+This will make your puppy selection process much easier and less painful, as you will, first of all, know how to find a reputable breeder, and then know which questions to ask to make sure the puppy you are taking home is healthy and with a good temperament.

-However, to be certain that all angles are covered, we recommend reading a short summary of everything we talked about here today.
+However, to be certain that all angles are covered, we recommend reading a summary of everything we talked about here today.

 This is a breed that comes as an excellent family dog breed, with patience and tolerance in abundance.

 He will be patient with the kids during playtime and tolerant with cats, especially if they grew up together.

 The training will go mostly well and relatively easy, but you should expect occasional stubbornness, that can be avoided with treats and variations in training and exercise.

 And, considering that his nose is the “main motivator” in his life, a leash should be present every time you take your dog out for a walk.

 Otherwise, he will get into traffic trouble by running around and following the scent.

 All in all, a great addition to your family if you have time to properly train him and fulfil his daily exercise needs.